minimac1/Seng3011/Testing Scripts/README.txt

      At the end it will tell you how many tests were passed, failed, and skipped.

   ### List of Testable APIs
    * Turtle Online: The current version of our API run on our AWS server.
                     Does not skip any tests.

    * Turtle Local:  The current version of our API run locally on your own computer.
+                    Does not skip any tests.
                     To correctly run this test you must make sure our API is running locally on the same device.

    * Penguin:       The current version of team Penguin's API.
-Does not skip any tests.
+                    Skips the tests only relevant to out API

    * Rooster Hawk:  The current version of team Rooster Hawk's API.
+                    Skips the tests only relevant to out API.
                     Skips any tests checking if incorrect company names are rejected, since Rooster does not reject invalid company names.

    * Lion:          The current version of team Lion's API.
+                    Skips the tests only relevant to out API.
                     Skips any tests checking if incorrect company names are rejected, since Lion does not reject invalid company names.

 ## Output